 MBChB (Birmingham 2006), MRCGP, DRCOG, DFSRH

-Dr Smith was born in Watford and completed her medical training in Birmingham.
-She continued working in Birmingham whislt carrying out her GP training, apart from a year gaining extra experience working in 2 A&E departments in Sydney, Australia.
-She has a particular interest in sexual health and fits coils and implants.
-Outside of work, she enjoys outdoor activities, including surfing and cycling, and plays basketball.
+Dr Smith joined us at GRMC in 2014 and became a Partner here in October 2020.
+She grew up in Watford and later completed her medical training in Birmingham.
+She continued her GP training there, and also spent a year gaining extra experience working in A&E in Sydney, Australia.
+She has a particular interest in sexual health and fits implants, and is the Lead GP for Child Safeguarding.
+Outside of work, she plays for a local basketball team and enjoys a bit of surfing, running and cycling.

 |Dr Rhian Hiles (f)|